cisclub/Mars/README.md

 # Mars
-Script to list unused xib and storyboard in an xcode project
+Script to list unused xib and storyboard files in an xcode project.

 ## Requirements:
 - Script must be run in [fish shell](https://fishshell.com/)